Carolyn L Kane

 6 US Bureau of Justice Statistics, Prisoners in 2011, 8 tbl.
 8, December 2012

-7 Report of The Sentencing Project to the United Nations, Human Rights Committee Regarding Racial Disparities in the United States Criminal Justice System, August 2013, http://www.sentencingproject.org/publications/color-of-justice-racial-and-ethnic-disparity-in-state-prisons/ and Marc Mauer, ‘Addressing Racial Disparities in Incarceration’, in The Prison Journal, September 2011
+7 Ashley Nellis, The Colour of Justice: Racial and Ethnic Disparity in State Prisons, report of The Sentencing Project to the United Nations Human Rights Committee Regarding Racial Disparities in the United States Criminal Justice System, August 2013, and Marc Mauer, ‘Addressing Racial Disparities in Incarceration’, in The Prison Journal, September 2011

 11 ‘Whether acting on their own implicit biases or bowing to political exigency, policymakers have fused crime and race in their policy initiatives and statements.
 They have crafted harsh sentencing laws that impact all Americans and disproportionately incarcerate people of color,’ in Race and Punishment, op cit, p 4